bbucca3/web-historian/helpers/addUrlToListJournal.md

 1. Specification:
 Inputs are a url string and a callback function.
-No side effects.
+Side effects are modifying the txt file.

 2. Justification:
 To add a url to the list.